William Lewis (journalist): Dow Jones and The Wall Street Journal

 Lewis was appointed interim CEO of Dow Jones and Company on 21 January 2014.

-On 9 May 2014 Lewis was confirmed as CEO of Dow Jones and Company, and publisher of The Wall Street Journal, following the departure of previous CEO Lex Fenwick in 2014.
-Lewis had responsibility for the publication of the Wall Street Journal, America's largest newspaper by paid circulation; Factiva, the business information and research tool; Barron's, the weekly magazine and Dow Jones Financial News and Newswires.
-He has focused on modernising the Wall Street Journal newsroom, and developing the technology and data businesses.
+On 9 May 2014, Lewis was confirmed as CEO of Dow Jones and Company and publisher of The Wall Street Journal, following the departure of previous CEO Lex Fenwick in 2014.
+Lewis had responsibility for publishing The Wall Street Journal, Factiva (a business information and research tool), Barron's, and the Dow Jones Financial News.

-Since 2014 the company has experienced growth in readership and revenues, most recently Dow Jones reported 6% growth in 2019 News Corp results.
-Dow Jones Risk & Compliance data business reported 22% revenue growth in the third quarter of fiscal 2019.
-During his tenure, the WSJ won a Pulitzer Prize for uncovering President Trump's relationship with Michael Cohen and payoffs to the adult movie actress, Stormy Daniels.
+In 2016, Dow Jones retained an outside consultancy, Willis Towers Watson, as part of a review into its hiring and compensation practices.
+Lewis vowed to address all pay disparities within the company.

+Lewis focused on modernising the Wall Street Journal newsroom and developing its technology and data businesses.
+In 2017, the company announced a partnership with the UK's National Theatre to support international engagement for the Theatre company.
 In an interview with The New York Times he commented on his leadership approach: "I think that the chief executive or leader should often be the agitator in chief as well...
 You constantly think about the next iteration of the model and structure."

-In 2017 the company announced a partnership with the UK's National Theatre to support international engagement for the Theatre company.
+The staff of The Wall Street Journal won a Pulitzer Prize in 2019 for uncovering President Trump's relationship with Michael Cohen and payoffs to the adult movie actress, Stormy Daniels.

+Lewis left his positions at Dow Jones and The Wall Street Journal in 2020.